Tiger Woods: Glory and pain

 But the glory has been accompanied by pain.
 In recent years, the now 41-year-old's body has shown signs of wear and tear.
 A series of debilitating injuries, most recently to his back, have led to a three-year spell without a PGA Tour win and a fall down the world rankings.
 But is his decline reversible?

 CNN's Living Golf was granted exclusive access to one of the planet's most recognizable athletes during a recent trip to Dubai.
-Ahead of the premiere of "Four Days with Tiger" Thursday, we chart Woods' rise and fall.
+Ahead of the premiere of "Four Days with Tiger" -- watch the full show here -- we charted Woods' rise and fall.

 Taking Its Toll